guzelsafiullina/Generative-models/README.md

 Fraud prevention system is actually saving consumers millions of dollars per year.

-*ul Goals of the work are:
+ Goals of the work are:
-*ul Fill missing values using generative model (Autoencoder) *ul Measure the perfomence of autoencoder approach perfomence and compare with statistical approaches (i.e From here) *ul Reduce the dimenssion of the data using Principal component analysis and Linear Discriminant Analysis and compare the impact on selected machine learning model
+1. Fill missing values using generative model (Autoencoder)
+2. Measure the perfomence of autoencoder approach perfomence and compare with statistical approaches (i.e From here)
+3. Reduce the dimenssion of the data using Principal component analysis and Linear Discriminant Analysis and compare the impact on selected machine learning model